 Once you’ve determined the method of delivery, you’ll need to develop the content for your immersive L&D program.
 Start by taking inventory of existing training materials; you may be able to leverage many of your existing lesson plans or visuals.
 Dynamics 365 Guides, for example, makes it easy to superimpose step-by-step instructions, videos or photos over a real-world environment.

 Alternatively, if you’re looking to develop a new learning program, you’ll need to identify your learning objectives, storyboard lessons, contract and record videos, or design other visual components.
 An experienced consultant can also simplify or supplement this process.

 The good news is, implementing immersive technology can be simple if done right.
 The key is to start small.
 Once you have the pieces in place, plan to launch a pilot program to demonstrate proof of value and begin building support among users and decision-makers.
 Communicate early and often about the rollout to drive excitement and encourage adoption.

 Like any digital transformation, scaling immersive tech beyond the pilot phase will require a full lifecycle.
 You’ll need to have a plan in place for training users on new devices and software, and an ongoing strategy for addressing questions or concerns.
-Understand the culture of your organization — Understand the culture of your organization — identify potential areas of resistance to change to help users or leadership understand how immersive tech will make life easier.
-Finally, capture lessons learned along the way and build success stories to encourage implementation elsewhere in your organization.
+Understand the culture of your organisation — Understand the culture of your organisation — identify potential areas of resistance to change to help users or leadership understand how immersive tech will make life easier.
+Finally, capture lessons learned along the way and build success stories to encourage implementation elsewhere in your organisation.

 Whether applied to learning and development, maintenance and repair, collaboration or product design — immersive technology provides an opportunity to improve effectiveness by bringing digital information to the foreground of the real world.